-The third type of program expenditures consists of transfers to provinces, including Equalization, the Canada Health Transfer and the Canada Social Transfer.
-The Equalization program is designed to address fiscal disparities among provinces.
-It aims to provide less prosperous provinces the means to provide public services that are reasonably comparable to those in other provinces, at reasonably comparable levels of taxation.2 Payments to the provinces under the Canada Health Transfer and the Canada Social Transfer are made on an equal per capita cash basis.
+The third type of program expenditure consists of transfers to provinces, including Equalization Program payments, the Canada Health Transfer and the Canada Social Transfer.
+The Equalization Program is designed to address fiscal disparities among provinces.
+It aims to provide less prosperous provinces the means to provide public services that are reasonably comparable to those in other provinces, at reasonably comparable levels of taxation.3 Payments to the provinces under the Canada Health Transfer and the Canada Social Transfer are made on an equal per capita cash basis.

-Federal transfers to provinces vary widely from one province to the next (Figure 7), primarily because only certain provinces qualify for Equalization payments (in 2018, six provinces received such payments).3 On a per capita basis, Prince Edward Island obtained the most in federal transfers in 2018, mainly because of the amount of Equalization it received,4 whereas British Columbia, Alberta and Ontario obtained the least.
+Federal transfers to provinces vary from one province to the next (Figure 7), primarily because of the Equalization Program (in 2020, all provinces received such equalization payments).4 On a per capita basis, Prince Edward Island obtained the most in federal transfers in 2020, mainly because of the amount of equalization it received,5 whereas British Columbia, Alberta and Ontario obtained the least.

-Figure 7 - Federal Transfers to Provinces, 2018 (\$ per capita)
+Figure 7 - Federal Transfers to Provinces, 2020 (\$ per capita)

-Figure prepared by the author using data obtained from Statistics Canada, "Table 36-10-0450-01: Revenue, expenditure and budgetary balance - General governments, provincial and territorial economic accounts (x 1,000,000)," Database, accessed 6 October 2020; and Statistics Canada, "Table 17-10-0005-01: Population estimates on July 1st, by age and sex," Database, accessed 6 October 2020.
+Figure prepared by the Library of Parliament using data obtained from Statistics Canada, "Table 36-10-0450-01: Revenue, expenditure and budgetary balance - General governments, provincial and territorial economic accounts (× 1,000,000)," Database, accessed 31 October 2022; and Statistics Canada, "Table 17-10-0005-01: Population estimates on July 1st, by age and sex," Database, accessed 31 October 2022.